cekrem/cekrem.github.io/content/posts/the-discipline-of-constraints-elm-usereducer-lessons.md

 date: 2025-09-18
 description: "How enforced discipline in one language can teach you better patterns in another - lessons from crossing the Elm/React boundary"
 tags: ["elm", "react", "usereducer", "architecture", "functional-programming"]
-draft: true
+draft: false
 ---

 ## The Accidental Teacher

 I've been thinking about discipline lately.
 Not the "wake up at 5 AM and eat nothing but kale" kind, but the more interesting variety: the kind that comes from working within constraints that make bad choices impossible.

-Last month, I found myself in an unusual position.
 After spending several months deep in Elm land - where the compiler is your strict but helpful mentor - I returned to a React codebase that was enthusiastically using `useReducer` everywhere.
 The whiplash was immediate and instructive.

 You see, both approaches solve the same fundamental problem: managing complex state changes in a predictable way.
 But experiencing Elm's enforced discipline first made me realize just how much rope React gives you to hang yourself with - and, more importantly, how to avoid doing exactly that.